kiwi0fruit/ultimate-question/README.md

 ### P.P.S.

+* If you feel like you want to add something to the article or to rewrite it - feel free to fork it [on GitHub](https://github.com/kiwi0fruit/ultimate-question), edit and make a pull request,
 * News concerning the research and discussion would appear in this blog: [zagubisalo.tumblr.com](http://zagubisalo.tumblr.com), [Subscibe to RSS](http://zagubisalo.tumblr.com/rss),
 * You can discuss the letter [on GitHub](https://github.com/kiwi0fruit/ultimate-question/issues/2),
 * Or send me Email: